-This overview of a ERCP will give you a basic understanding of how it is performed, how it can help you, and what side effects you might experience.
+This overview of an ERCP will give you a basic understanding of how it is performed, how it can help you, and what side effects you might experience.
 As you read this information, make note of any questions or concerns you have.
 Give us a call and we will answer all your questions and concerns as you prepare for your ERCP.

 What is ERCP?

-Endoscopic retrograde cholangiopancreatography, or ERCP, is a specialized technique used to study the ducts of the gallbladder, pancreas and liver.
+Endoscopic retrograde cholangiopancreatography, or ERCP, is a specialized technique used to study the ducts of the gallbladder, pancreas, and liver.
 Ducts are drainage routes; the drainage channels from the liver are called bile or biliary ducts.

-During ERCP, your doctor will pass an endoscope through your mouth, esophagus and stomach into the duodenum (first part of the small intestine).
+During ERCP, your doctor will pass an endoscope through your mouth, esophagus, and stomach into the duodenum (first part of the small intestine).
 An endoscope is a thin, flexible tube that lets your doctor see inside your bowels.
 After your doctor sees the common opening to ducts from the liver and pancreas, your doctor will pass a narrow plastic tube called a catheter through the endoscope and into the ducts.
 Your doctor will inject a contrast material (dye) into the pancreatic or biliary ducts and will take X-rays.

 What preparation is required?

 You should fast for at least six hours (and preferably overnight) before the procedure to make sure you have an empty stomach, which is necessary for the best examination.
 Your doctor will give you precise instructions about how to prepare.

 You should talk to your doctor about the medications you take regularly and any allergies you have to medications or intravenous contrast material.
 Although an allergy doesn’t prevent you from having ERCP, it’s important to discuss it with your doctor prior to the procedure.